Bespoke Coaching Solutions

 Many of us started in the arts where we learned that a systematic, regular approach to behavior change is the only real answer to changing habits.
 We know what it takes to transform communication and while we don’t expect a quick fix, we know the steps needed to make significant change happen.
 In addition, we focus on the voice rather than the content…the person rather than the slides.
 Our services guide people to find the voice they want to use, both physical and metaphorical, and help our clients improve all their communication rather than just one small portion.

 We work with very busy people.
 If you want to have impact and want to find the time to do this work, we find ways to help you fit coaching into your calendar.
 To do this, we observe you in meetings and presenting at conferences, and we give you feedback; we schedule in advance; we work with relevant content so that each session takes advantage of preparation that you would be doing anyway.
+When appropriate we engage with other members of your support staff to align our approach with all your communication.
 We are creative and seek to make this work for you.

 Voices are created in the first place.
 We all learned to speak through imitation because humans are not born with the ability to communicate verbally.
 The evolution in the human body that led to speech took 100,000 years to happen and it still takes 2 years for a baby to learn to use their voice to form language.
 You created the voice you have, and, with time and the right training, you can create something different if you want to.